meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 Each Landing Zone has paremeters which control its behavior.
 The available parameters are described below.

-### Management Group
+### Management Group Assignment

-All newly created meshProjects get their corresponding Subscription assigned to this [Management Group](https://azure.microsoft.com/en-us/features/management-groups/).
-The Management Group can be configured by an platform operator throughout the Azure portal.
+All newly created [meshProjects](./meshcloud.project.md) get their corresponding Subscription assigned to this [Management Group](https://azure.microsoft.com/en-us/features/management-groups/).
+The Management Group can be configured by an platform operator through the Azure portal or using infrastructure as code.

+> Management Groups used in different Azure [Landing Zones](./meshcloud.landing-zones.md) should not overlap or be nested into one another.
+A flatter Management Group hierarchy is significantly less complex to manage and thereby greatly reduces the risk of security issues through misconfiguration.
+However, you can nest Landing Zone Management Groups in other Management Groups controlled outside of meshStack to share common policies between landing zones.

+### Blueprint Assignment

-### Blueprint Name
+#### Blueprint Name

 The name of the [Blueprint](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) which should get assigned to the project.
 You can leave it empty, then no Blueprint will get automatically assigned.

-### Blueprint Management Group
+#### Blueprint Management Group

 Blueprints must reside inside a Management Group.
 It is assumed it is in the same group as the group where to put the Subscriptions by default.
 If the Blueprint is located in another group it can be configuered here.